 To determine your waist-to-hip ratio, use a measuring tape to calculate the circumference around your stomach and hips.
 To measure your stomach, position the measuring tape around your belly button (it often helps to get someone else to do this for you).
 To measure your hips, measure your hip circumference at the widest spot (this is usually at the center of your butt).
 Simply enter these measurements and we'll determine your ratio.

 What does your ratio mean?

-If your ratio is greater than 0.8, your body shape is 'apple', and you might be at an increased risk for diseases and health conditions such as heart disease and diabetes.
+If your ratio is greater than 0.8, your body shape is 'apple', and you might be at an increased risk for diseases and health conditions that require a physician-approved treatment program such as heart disease and diabetes.
 Again, using the BMI calculator can also help you get a more accurate picture of your overall health.
 And remember, be sure to talk to your physician if you have any concerns about your weight.